Questions that apply to all graduate students in all graduate programs at Adams State

 Please visit our website on our scholarships, and the application process.
 Please be aware of the deadlines to apply for the following academic year.

 Yes.
-All questions regarding GI Bill funding should to go to our Veteran’s Center.
+All questions regarding VA Education Benefits funding should to go to our Veteran’s Center.

 What if I need writing help or tutoring?

 Adams State University offers free online writing help and tutoring in various subject areas through NetTutor.
-Also, Graduate Student Support Services offers free academic workshops on various topics such as academic writing/APA, qualitative reasoning, library research/information literacy, etc. As part of the Title V PPOHA grant, current graduate students may apply for a $100 per workshop scholarship (requirements apply).
+Also, we have Graduate Student Support Services offering free academic workshops on various topics such as academic writing/APA, qualitative reasoning, library research/information literacy, etc. and soft skill workshops which include grant writing, mindful meditation, and discovering your wellness.

 Will I be able to contact my advisor if I have questions?